csruiliu/tpcds-pyspark/README.md

 1. There will be errors about substitution '_END'.
 To fix it, run `prepare-queries.sh` before generating queries
 2. All the generated queries go to a single file, i.e., `query_0.sql`.
 To fix it, run `gen-individual-queries.sh` to generate individual queries.

+## Running Queries

+The running platform is PySpark, so we need to

+1. Install PySpark which should match the version of installed Spark, e.g., PySpark 3.2.4 should match with Spark 3.2.4.

+2. Run `tpcds_perf.py` by providing query id, dataset path, result path.

 ---
 Reference: